Suggestions for a DIY Craft Beer Pub Crawl

 Atmosphere: sports bar, international

-Normally this place would not have hit this list, but the early opening hours and the great indoor/outdoor seating give it an edge, not to mention that of the 12 beers on tap you will find that the top listings go to Italian (and occasionally Tuscan) beers.
+Normally this place would not have hit this list because of its touristy position within the city, but the early opening hours and the great indoor/outdoor seating give it an edge, not to mention that of the 12 beers on tap you will find that the top listings go to Italian (and occasionally Tuscan) beers.

-It attracts a very varied crowd italian and non, young and ... non.
+It attracts a very varied crowd, a mix of Italian and not, young and ... not.
 Maybe it's for the semi-outdoor seating which is great for people watching or maybe because there is a constant roll of sports TV or maybe because of its ideal position between Palazzo Signoria and Santa Croce.
 Or maybe for the free WiFi.